truenas/middleware/docs/userguide/index.rst

 * The "Domain logons" checkbox has been added to :menuselection:`Services --> CIFS`.

 * The "Workgroup Name" field is deprecated and has been removed from :menuselection:`Directory Service --> Active Directory`.
 The "Encryption Mode", "Certificate", and "Enable" fields and the "Idmap backend" drop-down menu have been added to :menuselection:`Directory Service --> Active Directory`.
+The
+  "Kerberos Server" and "Kerberos Password Server" fields have been replaced by the "Kerberos Realm" drop-down menu.

-* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from :menuselection:`Directory Service --> LDAP` and the "Enable" checkbox, "Use default domain" field, and "Idmap backend" drop-down menu have been added.
+* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from :menuselection:`Directory Service --> LDAP` and the "Enable" checkbox, "Use default domain" field and "Kerberos Realm", "Kerberos Keytab", and "Idmap backend" drop-down menus have been added.

 * The "Enable" checkbox has been added to :menuselection:`Directory Service --> NIS`.

 * The "Use default domain" and "Enable" checkboxes and the "Idmap backend" drop-down menu have been added to :menuselection:`Directory Service --> NT4`.

-* :menuselection:`Directory Service --> Kerberos` has been added.
+* :menuselection:`Directory Service --> Kerberos Realms` and `Directory Service --> Kerberos Keytabs` have been added.

 * The "Database Path" field has been moved from :menuselection:`Sharing --> Apple (AFP) Share --> Add Apple (AFP) Share` to :menuselection:`Services --> AFP`.